 The parvenu got this far with that putter?
 It could pass for a toy.

-No daydreaming…Admiring the design of the green and bunkers slows play…If I didn’t hit into eucalyptus trees, I could the oceanviews…
+No daydreaming…Admiring the design of the green and bunkers slows play…If I don’t hit into the eucalyptus trees, I can take in the ocean views…

 Quit talking to yourself and play!

 In defiance of distractions, the wannabe conqueror –

 “The Pacific blue of his peepers…” murmurs a groupie suffering pangs of unrequited love.